JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_output.rst

 * :code:`LOUT_REDUCE_FLOAT_PRECISION(s,m)`: force writing of floating points numbers in single precision for each model m

 * :code:`LOUT_COMPRESS(s,m)`: enable lossless compression of data for each model mThis can have a negative impact on performance.
 This option loses precedence over LIO_COMPRESS of :ref:`nam_confio`.

+* :code:`COUT_COMPRESS_ALGO(s,m)`: set the compression algorithm (only for files in netCDF format, not for LFI format).
+The allowed values are 'ZSTD' (for Zstandard compression,default value), 'DEFLATE' (for zlib compression) or 'NONE'.
+If set to 'NONE', all compression will be disabled (that stands also for lossy compression).
+This option loses precedence over LIO_COMPRESS_ALGO of :ref:`nam_confio` if LIO_COMPRESS=.TRUE.

 * :code:`LOUT_COMPRESS_LEVEL(s,m)`: set the compression level for each model m.
 The value must be in the 0 to 9 interval (0 for no compression, 9 for maximum compression).
 This option loses precedence over LIO_COMPRESS_LEVEL of :ref:`nam_confio` if  LIO_COMPRESS=.TRUE.